 Cybercrime has become big business with cybercriminals; not just by profiting from stealing directly from their victims, but also by selling their "products" and "services" to one another in their own burgeoning cybercrime economy.
-Through public/private partnerships, the Digital Crimes Unit (DCU) is disrupting criminal infrastructure and building stronger cooperative efforts to transform the fight against all forms of cybercrime.
+With cooperation across industry, criminal law enforcement organizations, academia, and NGOs worldwide, the Digital Crimes Unit (DCU) is disrupting criminal infrastructure and advancing the fight against all forms of cybercrime.

 The Microsoft Active Response for Security (MARS) initiative is focused on combining legal and technical acumen to proactively disrupt criminal infrastructure.
 This includes taking down botnets (armies of malware-infected PCs operating secretly under the remote control of a criminal), seizing the infrastructure and domains criminals use to control them and taking the information we gain in those efforts to help better protect the Internet community and our customers.
 Project MARS is a joint effort between the Microsoft Digital Crimes Unit, Microsoft Malware Protection Center, Customer Support Services and Trustworthy Computing.
-Recent examples of MARS include: Operation b49 (the Waledac takedown), Operation b107 (the Rustock takedown) and Operation b79 (the Kelihos takedown).
+Recent examples of MARS include: Citadel, Bamital, Nitol, Waledec, Rustock and Kelihos.

 Cybercrime Threat Intelligence